usamaijazahmad/Mobile-Computing-Repo/README.md

 # Mobile-Computing-Repo
-It,s a repository for Moobile Computing assignment given by Sir.Haq Nawaz
+It's a repository for Mobile Computing assignment given by Sir.Haq Nawaz